-If you think property prices are likely to reduce in months to come, and are hoping that mortgage rates will fall further, you might be considering postponing your purchase.
-On the other hand, if you feel that rates are as low as they’ll get this year or you’ve had a change in circumstances that means you need to move, you might be feeling pressed to buy as soon as possible.
+If you are hoping that mortgage rates will fall further, you might be considering postponing your purchase for now.
+On the other hand, if you feel that rates are as low as they’ll get for the foreseeable future, or you’ve had a change in circumstances that means you need to move, you might be feeling pressed to buy as soon as possible.

 Mortgage market overview